dbcook/openrocket-database/README.md

 Comparing the instructions reveals that Quest used product number 1005 for two completely different models, the Tracer and the Starhawk.

-The `quest.orc` included with stock OpenRocket has many errors.
+The `quest.orc` included with stock OpenRocket 15.03 had many errors.
 I constructed a completely new Quest file with better dimensions; however the masses are all computed volumetrically and are mostly unverified.